Manexware/podunk/README.md

 * add_column(column_name [,width]) - Define a new column.
 Columns are printed in the order added.
 Returns the Column object created for tweaking.
 * add_row(list) - add a row of data provided as a Python list in the same order as the columns were defined.
 * add_dict(dictionary) - add a row of data using a dictionary where the keys match column names.
 Unlike add_row(), you may omit columns and they will be filled with None.
-* average_column(column_name) - Fills in the footer with the average of values in the column.
+* average_column(column_name, index) - Fills in the footer with the average of values in the column.
 None values are skipped.
-* count_column(column_name) - Fills in the footer with the count of rows in the column.
+* count_column(column_name, index) - Fills in the footer with the count of rows in the column.
 None values are skipped.
-* sum_column(column_name) - Fills in the footer with the sum of values in the column.
+* sum_column(column_name, index) - Fills in the footer with the sum of values in the column.
 * get_header_field(column_name) - return the header Field for specified column name.
 * get_row_field(column_name) - return the row Field for specified column name.
 * get_footer_field(column_name) - return the footer Field for specified column name.